MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-use-service-declaration.md

 ---
 # The Service Declaration Extension

-In some EU countries, authorities require that businesses report the export of services to other EU countries.
+In some EU countries/regions, authorities require that businesses report the export of services to other EU countries/regions.
 The **Service Declaration** extension lets you collect information about service trade in the EU and report it to the authorities.
 Although it's named **Service Declaration**, you can also use it as **Intrastat for Services**.
-This extension is available for all EU countries as a W1 version, and it can be used as-is in Belgium.
-For other countries, a country-based extension will be required.
+This extension is available for all EU countries/regions as a W1 version, and it can be used as-is in Belgium.
+For other countries/regions, a country-based extension will be required.
 If a country only needs a different format, you can use the report configuration in the **Data Exchange Framework** to change the format.

 ## Enable the Service Declaration extension